COVID-19 risks

 jpemb-cons@nd.mofa.go.jp

-○ Issues regarding Japanese entry visas when your spouse or other relative is a foreign national
+○ Issues regarding Japanese entry visas when your spouse or other relative has foreign nationality

 jpemb-visa@nd.mofa.go.jp